Big Meeting Preview: the NLRC!

-BIG DAY AHEAD AT THE EDDIE WRIGHT RACEWAY
+BIG DAY AT THE EDDIE WRIGHT RACEWAY ON SUNDAY

-The individual event is the biggest meeting of year and the climax of the season at third-tier level, and it is the meeting that all the riders at this level want to win.
+The individual event is the biggest meeting of the National League calendar and it is the meeting that all the riders at this level want to win.
 Due to Covid, it is the first time the meeting has been held since 2019, when it was also staged at the Eddie Wright Raceway and won by Anders Rowe.

-The roll of honour dates back to 1994, and Scunthorpe-born treble World Champion Tai Woffinden was the winner of the 2007 event at Rye House while representing his hometown club.
+The roll of honour for the competition dates back to 1994, and Scunthorpe-born treble World Champion Tai Woffinden was the winner of the 2007 event at Rye House while representing Scorpions.

-“The Scunthorpe fans will be cheering on Ryan Kinsley and Jordan Palin, and while I’d love to see them do well, I wish the best of luck to all 16 competitors.
+“The Scunthorpe fans will be cheering on Adam Roynon, and while I’d love to see him do well, I wish the best of luck to all 16 competitors.

 “We’re proud that the Eddie Wright Raceway is considered one of the best race strips in the country and we’re aiming to put on the best possible racetrack, so that the riders can put on a real show.